 Section 2 - Tax Refunds provided to Tourists under the Tax Refunds for Tourists Scheme: This section applies only to retailers who have provided tax refunds to tourists according to the tax refund laws under the tourist scheme.
 All amounts in this section should be negative and listed in AED.

 Section 3 - Supplies subject to the reverse charge provisions: This section captures the value of any goods and services that you have imported from suppliers outside of the GCC (for which you are liable to pay VAT directly to the FTA).
 Do not include any items for which you have paid import VAT to the customs office, since those are captured under section 7.

 Section 4 - Zero-rated supplies: This section captures the value of all the exports you made to non-GCC countries, and any other supplies of goods and services at 0% VAT.
 The amounts must be specified in AED.

-Section 6 - Exempt Supplies: Captures the value of all supplies of goods and services that are outside the scope of VAT, for example, sales of bare land, or certain financial services specified in the VAT law.
+Section 5 - Exempt Supplies: Captures the value of all supplies of goods and services that are outside the ambit of VAT (in other words, exempted from VAT), for example, sales of bare land, or certain financial services specified in the VAT law.

 VAT on Expenses and all other Inputs

 This series of sections captures all of your purchases and expenses during the tax period.
 The information is arranged in tables shows the following three values: